Argenton

 Argenton ranks below the Australian average when compared to other local markets across a number of language and cultural background related metrics

-Argenton's cultural diversity was found to be below average, with 89.0% of its population born in Australia, 92.8% being citizens, and 91.3% speaking English only at home.
-The dominant religion in Argenton is Christianity, comprising 52.8% of the population.
-Notably, Judaism is overrepresented in Argenton at 0.3%, compared to 0.1% across Rest of NSW.
+Argenton's population showed low cultural diversity, with 89.0% born in Australia, 92.8% being citizens, and 91.3% speaking English only at home.
+Christianity was the dominant religion, comprising 52.8%.
+Notably, Judaism was overrepresented at 0.3%, compared to Regional NSW's 0.1%.

 Frequently Asked Questions - Diversity